Law of Large Numbers

 To get an intuitive sense of this, imagine flipping a coin 1 million times.
 Would you expect to get exactly 500,000 heads with a high probability?
 Furthermore, since the true probability of achieving the most probable outcome is vanishingly small, the probability of each of the other 999,999 outcomes is also infinitesimal.

-However, the correct definition of the Law of Large Numbers is that the sample average, not the sample outcome, converges toward the population expected outcome.
-On the other hand, the variance increases in fixed proportion to the number of molecules, so the probability of an outcome further than a given distance from the mean increases with N.
+However, the correct definition of the Law of Large Numbers is that the sample average (the number of heads divided by the number of coin flips) H/N, converges on the expected value of a single coin flip 1/2, not that the sample outcome (the number of heads H), converges toward the population mean N/2.
+On the other hand, the variance in the distribution of outcomes increases in fixed proportion to the number of molecules, so the probability of an outcome further than a given distance from the population mean increases with N.

-A corollary to the idea that equilibrium is defined by the most probable macrostate is the concept of uniformity.
-All of the microstates corresponding to the most probable macrostate are assumed to be physically indistinguishable since the individual molecules are assumed to be physically interchangeable.
-This is the essence of Boltzmann’s definition of macrostate.
-A microstate represents a specific physical allocation of space or energy among the molecules, and this allocation is isomorphic to the probability distribution of the macrostates.
-While the average allocation of microstates to the most probable macrostate will be the same as the expected value of the probability distribution, The microstates included in the most probable macrostate cannot be considered representative of the system, since they consist of only a tiny portion of the total microstates for large values of N.
+A corollary to the idea that thermodynamic equilibrium is defined by the most probable macrostate is the concept of uniformity.
+While the distribution of observable outcomes of the microstates contained in the most probable macrostate becomes more uniform as the number of molecules n is increased, the proportion of these observable outcomes relative to all possible outcomes decreases as n is increased.
+The microstates included in the most probable macrostate cannot be considered representative of the system, since they consist of only a tiny portion of the total microstates for large values of N.

 Revised 6/6/23